 The final season of Game of Thrones is a short one, but the episodes themselves are not.
 With only six installments Season 8 still clocks in at 430 minutes, not including bonus features.
 Each episode was a momentous occasion and the six-week run may have either been the quickest six weeks of your life or the longest just waiting for each Sunday evening to arrive.

-Season 8 joins Season 1 in being the only Game of Thrones content available so far in 4k.
-HBO released The Complete Series day-and-date with Season 8, but the collected seasons are only available on 1080p Blu-ray.
-You can imagine HBO is working on upgrading Seasons 2-7, and maybe even planning a boxed set.
-But for now, all we have are the first and final seasons to view in 4k.
+Season 8 joined Season 1 in being the only Game of Thrones content available so far in 4k.
+[Update: Game of Thrones The Complete Collection released Nov.
+3, 2020.]
+HBO released The Complete Series day-and-date with Season 8, but the collected seasons were only available on 1080p Blu-ray.
+Now that The Complete Collection has been released to 4k Blu-ray you can imagine HBO is working on upgrading Seasons 2-7.

 Season 8 of Game of Thrones also happens to be unique for its much talked about and obscure third episode titled “The Long Night,” which should have been called “The Dark Night” given how dark Director of Photography Fabian Wagner rendered the scene.
 Social media erupted with complaints about the visibility of the episode, which also suffered from some video banding (also called posterization) over broadcast and On-Demand viewing.
 That’s when sections of color are recognized as chunks instead of smooth gradations.

 Blu-rays and 4k Blu-rays are supposed to be free of banding, right?
 Well, that’s what we were hoping with this newly-released 4k Blu-ray print of GOT S8.
 Let’s take a look at the video and audio specs and make some suggestions on how to watch this season on your 4k TV.
 By the way, Game of Thrones is only available on Ultra HD Blu-ray Disc in 4k.
 You can’t get digital versions of the episodes in the higher resolution, only up to 1080p HD.